Pinehurst Historic District (Tuscaloosa, Alabama)

 topography, natural plantings, curvilinear streets (represented here by a cul-de-sac), lack of fences, and barriers to through traffic.

+Part of the neighborhood borders McEachin Bottom, also known as The Ravine, a steep ravine that stretched from the Black Warrior River to University Boulevard.
+The ravine was partially filled in 1912, but remained a notable feature of the neighborhood.

-It includes 215 and 305 Seventeenth Ave., 1--28 Pinehurst Dr., and 6--9 N. Pinehurst Dr. in Tuscaloosa.
+It includes 215 and 305 Seventeenth Ave., 1–28 Pinehurst Dr., and 6–9 N. Pinehurst Dr. in Tuscaloosa.